tencent-ailab/Interformer/README.md

 ### Inference of Docking Pipeline and PoseScore/Affinity Pipeline
 <a id="prepare"></a>
-Here we are using the data from examples/ as demo.
+Here we are using the data from `examples/` as demo.

+0. Raw data preparation

 The preparation of ligand and protein data involves several steps.
 First, hydrogen atoms are added to the ligand, and its protonation states are determined using [OpenBabel](https://github.com/openbabel/openbabel).
 Following this, the initial ligand conformation is generated using the UFF force field with [RDKit](https://github.com/rdkit/rdkit).